willianantunes/ruby-playground/chapter_7/README.md

 # Summary

-- This chapter covers
-- Literal object constructors
+- Ruby’s literal constructors
-- Syntactic sugar
+- Syntactic sugar converting methods into operators
+- “Destructive” methods and bang methods
-- “Dangerous” and/or destructive methods
+- Conversion methods (`to_s` and friends)
-- The `to_*` family of conversion methods
+- The `inspect` and `display` methods
-- Boolean states and objects, and `nil`
+- Boolean values and Boolean objects
-- Object-comparison techniques
-- Runtime inspection of objects’ capabilities
+- The special object `nil`
+- Comparing objects and the `Comparable` module
+- Examining an object’s methods